 Checking out some of the stunning landscapes of eastern California.

 Recently, I browsed my old harddrive and stumbled upon pics from this road trip.
-It happened during the spring of 2013, two years before I started with this blog.
-Looking at them brought back good memories, and I thought "might as well share that."
+It took place about five years ago, two years before I started this blog.
+Looking at the photos brought back good memories, and I thought I might as well share them.
 So, here's it:

-The plan was simple, start in Vegas and make a quick loop west, up the Sierra Nevada and back.
-Even without some fancy planning, it's hard to go wrong on this, as the region is densely doted national parks and preserves.
-Our main targets were the Death Valley and Yosemite.
+The plan was simple: start in Vegas and make a quick loop west, up the Sierra Nevada, and back.
+Even without elaborate planning, it's hard to go wrong on this, as the region is densely dotted with national parks and preserves.
+Two of them, Death Valley and Yosemite, were our main targets.

-As you cross the state border, the surroundings are dry, desert-ish lands with occasional ruins from the past.
-Some see these as junk, polluting the otherwise pristine nature.
-But I enjoy these, rather a lot - I see it as an opportunity to learn bits about local history.
-A bunch of mining business was happening around here, and these ruins are like the best illustrated book about the topic.
-Then you drive further, to a different world..
+As we crossed the state border, the surroundings were dry, desert-ish lands with occasional ruins from the past.
+Some saw these as nature polluting junk, but I didn't mind – I saw them as an opportunity to learn bits about local history.
+A bunch of mining once took place around here, and these ruins were better than any illustrated book about the topic.
+Then we drove further, to a different world..

-...and when you return behind the wheel, you have the road empty for some time again.
-This pattern then continues all the way until the Yosemite Valley.
-Now, once the outlook on the valley opens, it is an experience.
+...and then return behind the wheel to have the road empty for some time again.
+This pattern then continued all the way to Yosemite Valley.
+Now, once the outlook towards it opened, it was an experience.

-The whole area is, as mentioned, very scenic from top to bottom - it keeps you happy, and you don't ask for more.
-However, then you get to the valley, and it surpasses all expectations.
-Steep, massive rock surfaces are liberally decorated by waterfalls, many of which are over 300ft / 100m tall.
-The king of them has insane 2,425ft / 739m.
+The whole NP was scenic from top to bottom – it kept us happy, and we didn't ask for more.
+However, the further we got into the valley, the more impressed we became.
+Steep, massive rock faces were liberally decorated by waterfalls, many of which are over 300ft / 100m tall.
+The king of them has a jaw-dropping 2,425ft / 739m.

-Talking about some jaw-dropping effect there.
-The only issue was, that if the pass had an occasional traffic jam now and then, the valley was a constant one.
-Like driving in Chicago's downtown during the rush hour; only here, the walls are natural granite and trees, not concrete and glass.
-That being said, we left the car in a lot and went on foot, trying to escape the crowds.
-It worked only up to a certain degree; we didn't have the time to do some massive hikes.
-Yet, we even saw some wildlife.
+The only issue was that while the pass had occasional traffic jams now and then, the valley was a constant one.
+It was like driving in Chicago during rush hour; only here, the walls were made of granite and the trees, not concrete and glass.
+Like in many places in America, there's hardly any alternative to driving, so when everybody travels with a car, the valley can get clogged pretty fast.
+That being said, we left the car in a lot and went on foot, trying to escape the congested feeling.
+It worked only up to a certain degree; we didn't do some massive hikes.
+Still, we even saw some wildlife.

-Still, I was beyond thrilled that I had a chance to get a glimpse of it.
+While the park is massive and could use much more attention, our time was limited, so we got to see only a tiny fraction.
+Still, I was thrilled that I had a chance to get a glimpse of it.

 And then drive on the other side again..